zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Gateway Service is probably misconfigured or failed to start from another reason.
+  Gateway Service is probably mis-configured or failed to start from another reason.

   **Action:**